karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 Every service that is hosted on 30loops is represented as a resource.
 A resource is always created for a certain account.
-The account is specified in the URI and does not show up in the JSON representation, neither when creatd nor when retrieved.
+The account is specified in the URI and does not show up in the JSON representation, neither when created nor when retrieved.
 Every resource can be retrieved as a JSON object.
 All resources have a few common attributes: